New car sales in Germany grew by 2.7% in 2017 for the 4th year in a row

 - Honda (-5,132)

-The new registrations in 2017 fell for the German brands different: German brands lost 1.8% market share
+The new sales in 2017 fell for the German brands different: German brands lost 1.8% market share

 To understand how the global powertrain mix will change over the next decade read our report Global Automotive Powertrain Sales Forecast 2015-2025 by Engine Fuel Type